tonymarin0/tonymarin0/README.md

 <strong>START DATE:</strong> Not started<br>
 <strong>END DATE:</strong> March 15th, 2022<br><br>

-<p>Join me on this 30-DAY HACK CHALLENGE where my goal is to send a message from one computer to another using only light and color.
+<p>Join me on this 30-DAY HACK CHALLENGE where my goal is to send a message from one computer to another using only readily available household items, light and color.
+Any code will be transparent and Open Source license here on GitHub for anyone to submit code updates and improvements.

 No Internet<br>
 No WiFi or Bluetooth<br>